 To find out more call Customer Services on +44 (0)20 7749 4730 or e-mail firstname.lastname@example.org

-This seminar will be beneficial to all those working with veterinary vaccines who require an understanding of the licensing process in the USA and Canada.
+This programme will be key to all those working with veterinary vaccines who require an understanding of the licensing process in the USA and Canada, including:

 Regulatory framework for veterinary vaccines in Canada and USA

 Requirements for a US Veterinary Biologics Product License

 Recent changes to the regulations and guidance